MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

 > [action]
 >
 > Build the `fight` method for the Hero class!
-Take everything you've learned so far in this chapter and apply it to creating this method!
+Remove the current implemenation and take everything you've learned so far in this chapter and apply it to re-writing this method!
 >
 ```python
 def fight(self, opponent):